*NEW STUFF*

 Breweries

 Maine is blessed with many craft beer tasting rooms.
 The best way to experience this bounty is to visit their tasting rooms to sample their creations.
-Many of the beers they produce are not found on store shelves.
-Good luck in the hunt.
+Many of the beers they produce aren’t widely available on store shelves.
+Good luck with the hunt.

 Cideries

-There has been an explosion in cideries in Maine and all of them are listed here.
+There has been an explosion in cideries in Maine, and we work to keep all of them listed here.

 Distilleries